Silicon Avatar: Plot

 The Enterprise locates the Entity and begins sending a series of graviton pulses toward it.
 The creature responds and emits a response pattern which is a clear sign of comprehension.
 Picard is elated at a potential first contact.
 However, in a moment of intentional malice fueled by the long-held desire to avenge the death of her son, Marr alters the pulse to emit gravitons in a continuous beam and locks the program so it cannot be stopped.
 The beam reaches a level of resonance where the Entity is shattered.
 Marr addresses Data as though he is her son, telling him that she destroyed the entity for him.
 Having taken her long-awaited revenge but sacrificing her career in the process, Marr is near collapse.
 A disgusted Picard has Data escort Marr back to her quarters.
 In her quarters, Marr asks Data how long he will function and he replies that he was programmed to function for an eternity.
 Relieved, Marr tells Data that as long as he functions, her son is alive.
 Speaking to him as if he were her son, Dr. Marr pleads to Data to let "Renny" know that she destroyed the Entity for him, in the hopes that her deed will give her son's spirit a sense of peace.
 Data informs her that her son would not have approved of her destroying the Entity, stating that he loved her work as a scientist but that in her grief over his death, she destroyed the very reason her work is so important and that he cannot help her.
-Reality sets in for a horrified Dr. Marr, as she silently reflects on what she has done.